AdrianPricopie/Manual-Testing-Project-in-Jira/README.md

 ### 3.7 Test Completion Report

-- This is the Test completion reportfor the Guru99 application.
+- This is the  [Test completion Report](https://github.com/legendadr/Manual-Testing-Project-in-Jira/blob/main/Test_Completion_Report.docx) for the Guru99 application.
 It provides a comprehensive overview of the testing process, including test cases, their execution status, and any associated observations or issues encountered during testing.

 -**Test execution final report**:
  ![Daily report](https://github.com/legendadr/Manual-Testing-Project-in-Jira/blob/main/Dashboard.png)

 ### 3.8 Schedule